Diamond-loaded polyimide aerogel scattering filters and their applications in astrophysical and planetary science observations: Thermal modeling of filters in a receiver

 \section{Thermal modeling of filters in a receiver}

 To predict the thermal performance of the aerogel filters in a cryogenic receiver, we simulate radiative heat transfer and heat conduction of the filter stack using finite element analysis with \textit{COMSOL Multiphysics}.
+Because foams and scattering filters reflect light isotropically, they are more strongly thermally-coupled to the sidewalls of a cryogenic instrument than metal-mesh filters.
+The stronger thermal coupling can be advantageous when combined with appropriate absorptive cryogenic coatings.

 Figure \ref{fig:geometry} shows the 2D geometry of the model and the simulated equilibrium temperature under the operating conditions of a CLASS cryogenic receiver.
 The final 3D geometry is generated by revolving the 2D geometry about the axis of revolution, which is denoted by the blue dashed line.
 The CLASS cryogenic receiver employs a multistage design, where each stage is referred to by its nominal temperature, namely the 300\,K stage, 60\,K stage, and 4\,K stage.
 The focal plane (the coldest part of the cryogenic receiver) is located between the bottom 4\,K aerogel filter and the 4K baseplate.
-The two different filter configurations considered here are: \begin{enumerate} \item a three-filter configuration (two filters on the 60K stage and one filter on the 4K stage) \item a five-filter configuration (three filters on the 60K stage and two filters on the 4K stage) \end{enumerate} Multiple configurations were tested because the exact emissivity and thus the exact thermal load in each scenario was unknown prior to the measurements.
-Both configurations include five foam filters on the 300\,K stage, denoted by he white lines under the window in Figure \ref{fig:geometry}.
+The two different filter configurations considered here are: \begin{enumerate} \item a three-filter configuration (two filters on the 60\,K stage and one filter on the 4\,K stage) \item a five-filter configuration (three filters on the 60\,K stage and two filters on the 4\,K stage) \end{enumerate} Multiple configurations were tested because the exact emissivity and thus the exact thermal load in each scenario was unknown prior to the measurements.
+Both configurations include five foam filters on the 300\,K stage, denoted by the white lines under the window in Figure \ref{fig:geometry}.
 Note that, for simplification, the modeled 60\,K stage and 300\,K stage are connected as one geometry instead of two, and the length of the modeled receiver is also shorter than that of the actual receiver.